 The Curutchet House of La Plata, Argentina, was chosen by UNESCO from the work of Le Corbusier as an outstanding contribution to the Modern Movement: a testimonial to the invention of a new architectural language that made a break with the past.

-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-Along with the city of Mendoza, some of the most popular tourist attractions in Argentina are found here, including the highest mountain massifs in the Andes.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

-The Delta del Paraná Biosphere Reserve comprises the coastal freshwater delta of the Paraná River located just north of Buenos Aires, while Predelta National Park is located at the beginning of the delta.
+The Delta del Paraná Biosphere Reserve comprises the coastal freshwater delta of the Paraná River located just north of Buenos Aires.
+Predelta National Park is located where the river sediments start forming islands.
 It is an area rich in biodiversity, including species that find their southernmost limit of distribution.

-El Calafate is a city in Argentina, situated on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
-It is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park.
+El Calafate is a city in Argentina on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
+It is an important tourist destination as the hub for visiting different parts of Los Glaciares National Park.

 El Chaltén is a small mountain village in the Patagonian region of southern Argentina, near the border with Chile.
-It is a popular base for hiking numerous trails leading to the base of surrounding peaks and glacial lakes, including Cerro Torre, Fitz Roy and Lago del Desierto.
+It is a popular base for hiking numerous trails leading to the base of surrounding peaks and glacial lakes, including Mount Fitz Roy, Cerro Torre, and Lago del Desierto.

-El Impenetrable National Park is located in northern Argentina's Chaco Province which lies within the vast lowland plain known as the Gran Chaco.
-It is situated in the center of the area known as the "Impenetrable Region" due to its dense woodlands and limited waterways.
+El Impenetrable National Park is located in northern Argentina's Chaco Province, within the vast lowland plain known as the Gran Chaco.
+It is in the center of the "Impenetrable Region" with its dense woodlands, limited waterways, and diverse environments.